If your WordPress website fails to load over a secure connection due to an error such as ERR_SSL_PROTOCOL_ERROR then you’re in the right place.

 On macOS, click the Apple icon in the top left corner of the screen and select System Preferences from the drop-down menu, and select Date and Time from the list.

-You’ll then be able to update your system time as necessary.
+Update your system time as necessary.

 You can also try deleting your browser cache if it’s been a while since it was last cleared.
-We recommend that you also delete browser cookies too, but bear in mind that any sites you’re currently logged into will require you to log in again the next time you visit them.
+We recommend that you also delete browser cookies too, but bear in mind that any sites you’re currently logged into requires you to log in again the next time you visit them.

 If you have multiple browser extensions enabled, then this could potentially be the source of the error.
 Temporarily disable browser extensions one-by-one to see if there’s one causing issues with HTTPS requests.